West Wales lines: History

 The Pembroke & Tenby ran the first goods trains to Carmarthen on 1 June 1868, and passenger services in August 1869.
 The G.W.R began leasing the line on 1 July 1896 before finally amalgamated it a year later.

 In 1895, the Rosebush line was opened from Clynderwen to Letterston along the old Maenclochog line, and construction started on extending it to Goodwick and the proposed new harbour at Fishguard.
 A Bill was approved by Parliament for the railway to extend eastwards to Carmarthen, although this was stopped when the line was bought out by the Great Western Railway in 1898.
 In 1906, the railway was extended from Letterston to Fishguard & Goodwick followed in 1909 with Fishguard Harbour.

 The Rosebush line was closed during World War I because its rails were shipped to the Western Front in 1917 for use by the British Army.
 In 1923 the line was relaid.
 However, passenger services ceased in 1937.
 The entire line was closed in 1949.

 Passenger services stopped on the Whitland and Cardigan branch in 1962, followed by freight in 1963.
 The line to Neyland followed in 1964.
-Pembrokeshire escaped lightly from the 1963 Beeching Report as none of the remaining three branches – to Fishguard, Milford Haven, and Pembroke Dock via Tenby – were proposed for closure.
+Pembrokeshire escaped lightly from the 1963 Beeching cuts as none of the remaining three branches – to Fishguard, Milford Haven, and Pembroke Dock via Tenby – were proposed for closure.
 The Pembroke Dock branch survived a later closure proposal in the late 1960s.

 The first freight line to the Oil Refineries was built in 1960 when Esso opened their first refinery in Milford Haven.